Anticoncentrated $n$-bit distribution from $\log(n)$ qubits: Introduction

 \section{Introduction}

-Achieving quantum advantage is a central milestone in quantum science.
-Before fault-tolerant quantum computers can factor a large number~\cite{shor1994algorithms,shor1999polynomial} or simulate a large quantum system~\cite{feynman2018simulating,lloyd1996universal}, near-term progress relies on alternative tasks tailored to current hardwares.
-Random circuit sampling (RCS)~\cite{hangleiter2023} has emerged as a leading method for demonstrating quantum supremacy and benchmarking quantum devices~\cite{moll2018quantum}, with successful realizations across multiple platforms up to 83 qubits~\cite{arute2019quantum,morvan2024phase,wu2021strong,zhu2022quantum,gao2025establishing,deCross2025}.
+\QZ{Demonstrating quantum advantage with near-term devices is a central goal in quantum science.
+Random circuit sampling (RCS)~\cite{hangleiter2023} has emerged as a leading paradigm for this purpose, serving both as a proposed demonstration of quantum supremacy and as a benchmark for near-term quantum processors~\cite{boixo2018characterizing}.
+Experimental realizations across multiple platforms~\cite{arute2019quantum,wu2021strong,zhu2022quantum,morvan2024phase, gao2025establishing,deCross2025, abanin2025observation, ransford2025helios} have established RCS as a central testbed for quantum computational complexity.}

-Despite these advances, existing RCS implementations underutilize a critical resource: circuit depth.
-Once the depth exceeds logarithmic scaling~\cite{barak2020spoofing,dalzell2022random}, additional layers only marginally increase sampling complexity characterized by anticoncentration, limiting the achievable advantage.
-This raises a key question: can deep quantum circuits be harnessed to further enhance sampling complexity beyond conventional RCS?

-We address this question by introducing holographic random circuit sampling (HRCS)---a sampling algorithm that integrates spatial resource (qubit count) and temporal resource (circuit depth) to exponentially amplify sampling complexity beyond conventional RCS.
-In HRCS, mid-circuit measurements convert temporal evolution into additional effective degrees of freedom, allowing circuit depth to holographically expand the sampling dimension.
-With merely 10 physical qubits used on IBM quantum devices, we experimentally demonstrate effective RCS of up to 85 qubits, with a cross-entropy benchmarking (XEB)~\cite{boixo2018characterizing, bouland2019complexity,neill2018blueprint} fidelity a factor of $3$ higher than the current record reported in Ref.~\cite{gao2025establishing}.
-At 55 effective qubits, our XEB fidelity is an order of magnitude higher than Google's 53-qubit landmark experiment~\cite{arute2019quantum}.
-Scaling to 20 physical qubits, HRCS achieves effective sampling of 200 qubits with an XEB fidelity of 0.0593, establishing a new route to scalable quantum advantage through the combined use of spatial and temporal quantum resources.
+\QZ{The believed classical hardness of RCS relies on two structural ingredients: anticoncentration of the output distribution and the average-case hardness of approximating output probabilities~\cite{bouland2019complexity}. \BZ{Anticoncentration, the spreading of probability mass over exponentially many outcomes, is widely viewed as a hallmark of simulation hardness and is often implicitly associated with the quantum state entanglement, one of the key quantum resources.} While exact probability evaluation for typical polynomial-depth circuits has been proven average-case hard~\cite{movassagh2023hardness}, anticoncentration and constant-order moment matching have been rigorously established even for shallow random circuits~\cite{barak2020spoofing, dalzell2022random,schuster2025random}.}